ymhtwe/STM32F103C8-BreakOut-Board-PCB/README.md

 # STM32F103C8-BreakOut-Board-PCB

-This repository contains the design files and documentation for a breakout board for the STM32F103C8 microcontroller.
-The PCB provides easy access to all of the microcontroller's pins and includes a 3.3V voltage regulator and USB-to-serial converter for easy programming and debugging.
+This repository contains the design files for a breakout board for the STM32F103C8T6 microcontroller in a 48-pin LQFP package.
+The breakout board provides easy access to all the pins of the microcontroller, as well as a USB-to-serial converter for programming and debugging.

-Contents
-Gerber/: Contains the Gerber files needed to manufacture the PCB.
-Schematic/: Contains the schematic and BOM (bill of materials) for the PCB.
-3D_Model/: Contains 3D models of the PCB for visualization purposes.
-LICENSE: Contains the license for this repository.
-How to use
-To use this breakout board, you will need to manufacture the PCB using the Gerber files in the Gerber/ directory.
-You can then assemble the PCB using the components listed in the BOM in the Schematic/ directory.

-The USB-to-serial converter on the PCB can be used to program and debug the STM32F103C8 microcontroller using a standard micro USB cable.
-The microcontroller can be programmed using the STM32CubeIDE or any other compatible IDE.

-License
+Features
+Compact breakout board for the STM32F103C8T6 microcontroller All pins of the microcontroller are accessible via headers Onboard 3.3V voltage regulator and decoupling capacitors USB-to-serial converter for programming and debugging Bootloader mode for easy firmware updates
+Getting started
+To get started with the STM32F103C8 Breakout Board PCB, you will need the following:

+STM32F103C8T6 microcontroller (not included) USB-to-serial cable (not included)
+Development environment (e.g., STM32CubeIDE, Keil, or Arduino IDE) To program and debug the microcontroller, connect the USB-to-serial cable to the J1 header on the breakout board, and connect the other end of the cable to your computer.
+Open your development environment and select the appropriate settings for the microcontroller and programming interface.
+You can then program and debug your firmware as usual.

+Repository contents
+Gerber/: Gerber files for manufacturing the PCB Schematic/: Schematic and BOM for the PCB design Hardware/: PCB layout design files in KiCad format License
-This repository is licensed under the MIT License.
-See the LICENSE file for details.
+The STM32F103C8 Breakout Board PCB is released under the MIT License.
+See the LICENSE file for more details.

-Acknowledgments
-This project was inspired by the many other open-source STM32 breakout boards available online.
-Special thanks to the developers of the STM32CubeIDE and the STM32 HAL library for making it easy to work with this powerful microcontroller.
+Credits
+The STM32F103C8 Breakout Board PCB was designed by Ye Min Htwe.
+If you have any questions or feedback, please open an issue on GitHub.